citusdata/pg_cron/README.md

 An easy way to create a cron schedule is: [crontab.guru](http://crontab.guru/).

+The code in pg_cron that handles parsing and scheduling comes directly from the cron source code by Paul Vixie (@vixie), hence the same options are supported.

 ## Setting up pg_cron

 You can install pg_cron by building it from source: